A

 Rebecca

-So, where we
+where we going,' I asked.

-Woman's sparked.
+way Wonder Woman’s sparked.

-This was
+This

-unknown country for me.
+was unknown country for me.
 Presumably I would be expected to string a few

 sentences together; keep the girl entertained.
 But what if she got bored?
 This